wp-plugins/goodreviews/readme.txt

 Please be aware that, at this time, turning off the cover only works if you're using the default CSS supplied with GoodReviews.

+= Can I display my Goodreads.com author photo in the book information element? =

+Yes, as of version 1.0.4.
+By default, the author photo is not displayed.
+You can enable the display of either the large version or the scaled version of your Goodreads author photo by issuing the shortcode with the <code>author</code> parameter.
+For example, to show the large version of your author photo, you could use the following shortcode:

+[goodreviews isbn="0000000000000" author="large"]

+To use the small version of your author photo, you could use the following shortcode:

+[goodreviews isbn="0000000000000" author="small"]

 = What if I don't want to display the book information element? =

 You can turn off the book information element by issuing the shortcode with the <code>bookinfo</code> parameter set to <code>off</code>.
 For example: